markandey/fixColors.js/README.md

 Limitations!
 -----------------
--This will remove alpha component from the background color, because its not possible to calculate actual, color by having alpha component in it.
+- This will remove alpha component from the background color, because its not possible to calculate actual, color by having alpha component in it.
--does not work with background images.
+- does not work with background images.